Pat Hoberg

 Patrick Hoberg (born September 11, 1986) is an American former Major League Baseball (MLB) umpire.

-Hoberg was the home plate umpire for Game 2 of the 2022 World Series, during which he did not make a single incorrect ball or strike call.
-This accomplishment, characterized as a "perfect game" for an umpire, was the first such game since MLB began tracking pitch locations using Statcast in 2015.
-Hoberg was widely regarded as the best ball-strike umpire in MLB.
+Hoberg rose to prominence as the home plate umpire for Game 2 of the 2022 World Series, during which he did not make a single incorrect ball or strike call.
+Less than two years later, he was out of the league after being accused of gambling on sports.

 Career

 A native of Des Moines, Iowa, Hoberg graduated from Urbandale High School and Grand View University.

 Hoberg made his Major League debut in 2014, and was one of four umpires promoted to the full-time staff in February 2017, upon the retirements of Bob Davidson, John Hirschbeck, Jim Joyce, and Tim Welke.

 For the 2018 regular season, he was found to be a Top 10 performing home plate umpire in terms of accuracy in calling balls and strikes.
 His error rate was 7.93 percent.
 This was based on a study conducted at Boston University where 372,442 pitches were culled and analyzed.

 In August 2021, Hoberg was assigned as the home plate umpire for the inaugural Field of Dreams game between the New York Yankees and Chicago White Sox in Dyersville, Iowa.